Waog/heisig-translator-website/README.md

 Note: You may need to add a package that implements end-to-end testing capabilities.

-### Updating the Dictionary and Heisig Data
+### Updating the Dictionary, Heisig Data, and SUBTLEX-CH Frequencies

-To update the CEDICT dictionary and Heisig data used by the application, run the following command:
+To update the CEDICT dictionary, Heisig data, and SUBTLEX-CH word frequencies used by the application, run the following command:

 ```bash
 npm run update-assets
 ```

-This will run the `update-dictionary` and `update-heisig` scripts to download the latest CEDICT file and fetch the Heisig data from the Google Sheets link, updating the `cedict.json` and `heisig.json` files in the `src/assets/` directory.
+This will run the `update-dictionary`, `update-heisig`, and `update-frequencies` scripts to download the latest CEDICT file, fetch the Heisig data from the Google Sheets link, and process the SUBTLEX-CH word frequencies, updating the corresponding JSON files in the `src/assets/` directory.

 Alternatively, you can run the scripts individually: